kevintamarus/react-native-boilerplate/readme.md

 ## Setting up the React Native app on your local machine

-1. Go to https://facebook.github.io/react-native/docs/getting-started, click on "Building Projects with Native Code" tab, then, in "Target OS", click on either iOS or Android tab to follow instructions to set up your React Native environment for both platforms.
+1. Go to https://facebook.github.io/react-native/docs/getting-started, click on the "React Native CLI Quickstart" tab, then, in "Development OS" tabs, click on either iOS or Android tab to follow instructions to set up your React Native environment for both platforms.

 2.  open up a terminal, `npm install -g react-native-cli`(depending on your admin settings, you might need to run `sudo npm install -g react native-cli` instead) to install React Native's command line utility.